-In order to comply with HSE guidance notes we are required by law to detail a clear definition of responsibility for all aspects of the delivery process through to departure from the recipient.
+To comply with HSE guidance notes we are required by law to detail a clear definition of responsibility for all aspects of the delivery process through to departure from the recipient.
 Accordingly, we advise you here of our responsibilities in this matter.